 The “Benadryl Challenge” encouraged teens to take large quantities of Benadryl to induce the side effect of hallucinations.
 At least one teenager died after participating in this challenge.
 Taking too much Benadryl can be fatal and measures of caution should be taken when using this substance.

 Combining Benadryl and Alcohol

-Both Benadryl and alcohol slow down the central nervous system (CNS), and when combined, they can slow it down too much.
-This can result in effects such as sedation, drowsiness, and inability to remain alert and aware.
-Because of these effects, it is not recommended to combine Benadryl and alcohol.
-In fact, this is stated clearly and directly on the label of Benadryl, stating: When using this product avoid alcoholic drinks, sedatives, and tranquilizers.”
+Both Benadryl and alcohol slow down the central nervous system (CNS), and when combined, can have negative side effects.
+This can result in effects such as sedation, drowsiness, and the inability to remain alert or aware.
+Because of these side effects, it is not recommended to combine Benadryl and alcohol.
+In fact, directly on the label of Benadryl is states “when using this product avoid alcoholic drinks, sedatives, and tranquilizers.”

 Side Effects of Benadryl and Alcohol

-Common side effects of combining Benadryl alone can include:
+Common side effects of combining Benadryl and Alcohol can include:

-When combined with alcohol, it is likely that any side effects an individual experiences will be amplified—in particular, as mentioned previously, the effects of drowsiness and dizziness.
-It is important to note that these are common side effects for a regular dose of Benadryl.
-There is significant risk in abusing Benadryl by taking more than the recommended dosage, particularly when combined with alcohol or other substances.
+When combined with alcohol, it is likely that any side effects the individual consuming the substance experiences will be amplified—in particular, as mentioned previously, the effects of drowsiness and dizziness.
+It is important to note that these are common side effects of a regular dose of Benadryl.
+There is a significant risk in abusing Benadryl by taking more than the recommended dosage, particularly when combined with alcohol or other substances.

 When combining Benadryl and alcohol, risks also include cardiac arrest and alcohol poisoning, both of which can be fatal.